veit/python-basics-tutorial/docs/test/pytest/markers.rst

     invent data ourselves.
    Line 19
-    Here we use ``request``, more precisely ``request.node`` for the pytest representation of a test. ``get_closest_marker('num_items')`` returns a marker object if the test is marked with ``num_items``, otherwise it returns ``None``.
+    Here we use ``request``, more precisely ``request.node`` for the pytest representation of a test. ``get_closest_marker('num_tasks')`` returns a marker object if the test is marked with ``num_tasks``, otherwise it returns ``None``.
 The :func:`get_closest_marker` function returns the marker closest t545o the test, which is usually what we want.
    Line 20
-    The expression is true if the test is marked with ``num_items`` and an argument is given.
-The additional ``len`` check is there so that if someone accidentally just uses ``pytest.mark.num_items`` without specifying the number of items, this part is skipped.
+    The expression is true if the test is marked with ``num_tasks`` and an argument is given.
+The additional ``len`` check is there so that if someone accidentally just uses ``pytest.mark.num_tasks`` without specifying the number of tasks, this part is skipped.
    Line 22–24
-    Once we know how many items we need to create, we let Faker create some data for us.
+    Once we know how many tasks we need to create, we let Faker create some data for us.
 Faker provides the Faker fixture.

     * For the ``summary`` field, the :func:`faker.sentence` method works.